-Goals: This is the final seminar requirement for students who are NOT completing an ACS certified degree.
-To introduce current topics in chemistry and biochemistry.
+This is the final seminar requirement for students who are NOT completing an ACS certified degree.

+Goals: To introduce current topics in chemistry and biochemistry.
 To develop communication skills including writing, reading, listening and speaking.
-Students will be asked to complete evaluations on student speakers, a chemistry assessment assignment, and a writing reflection on their chemistry experience.

-Content: This seminar course includes presentations by outside speakers, Hamline faculty, and junior and senior chemistry and biochemistry majors.
+Content: In addition to CHEM 5950 content, students will be asked to complete a formal paper on an agreed on chemistry topic, a chemistry assessment assignment, and a writing reflection on their chemistry experience.
+This seminar course includes presentations by outside speakers, Hamline faculty, and junior and senior chemistry and biochemistry majors.